IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-in-Jupyter-notebook/README.md

 #### Save the model

 * Section `4.0 Save the model` will save the model to your project.

 * We will be saving and deploying the model to the Watson Machine Learning service within our Cloud Pak for Data platform.
 In the next code cell, be sure to update the `wml_credentials` variable.

   * The url should be the hostname of the Cloud Pak for Data instance.
   * The username and password should be the same credentials you used to log into Cloud Pak for Data.

 * You will update the `MODEL_NAME` and `DEPLOYMENT_SPACE_NAME` variables.
-Use a unique and easisly identifiable model name.
+Use a unique and easily identifiable model name.

 ```python
 MODEL_NAME = "user123 customer churn model"